andreluizcoelho/Covid-19-Project/README.md

 ## 3. Coutries Indicators
 ### 3.1 Human Development Index
 ### The HDI downloaded was the newest, 2021.
 On the "covid19project_andreluizcoelho.ipynb" the newest was from 2019.
+So, some details in the code had to change.